Services of Business Setup in Malaysia

 Branch Office Registration Malaysia

-Instead of incorporating a new company in Malaysia, the foreign investor may choose to incorporate his existing company here in Malaysia as a branch office.
+Instead of incorporating a new company in Malaysia for starting an online business, the foreign investor may choose to incorporate his existing company here in Malaysia as a branch office.
 A branch office is meant for foreign investors if they plan only marketing operations in Malaysia.
 More paperwork is required in the procedures for a branch office and the fees are based on the share capital of the foreign parent company overseas in foreign currency (which will be converted to Ringgit Malaysia at the current exchange rate).

 Malaysia Representative Office Setup